open-energy-transition/Ember-Flexibility-Study/README.md

 ## 2. Fork the repository

-First fork the repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/) on GitHub to your own account.
+Fork the repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/) on GitHub to your own account.
 Please make sure to check the box `Copy the master branch only`.

 ## 3. Clone the forked repository